ant-design/ant-design-mobile/docs/guide/quick-start.en.md

 }
 ```

-And for TypeScript, antd-mobile is compatible with versions >= 3.8.
+For TypeScript, antd-mobile is compatible with versions >= 3.8.

+For React, antd-mobile is compatible with versions >= 16.8.0.

 ## Playground